 I couldn’t have agreed more.
 The horse didn’t look sick or crazy, but the stable master tossed him some oats and then moved down to where a gray and white mare was poking her head over the wall.

-“I call her Ghost,” the stable master said as he opened the stall and let her come out.
+“I call this girl, Ghost,” the stable master said as he opened the stall and let her come out.
 “She’s mighty kind and easy to ride.
 You and she should get along just fine.”

 He was absolutely right.